 Your potential customers don’t have the time to sift through your business jargon.
-That’s where you come in…ta da!
+That’s where you come in…tada!
 Marketing departments must craft messages to earn customer trust.
-I have been thinking a lot about content lately and have developed the “Grandma Test” when I create marketing campaigns.
-If you think your message can influence a wise, older person, then you are on the track for great marketing.
+I have been thinking a lot about content lately and have developed the “Grandma Test” when creating marketing campaigns.
+If you think your message can influence a wise, older person, you will be on track for great marketing.

-Warning-If you talk down to your customers, then you are not going to earn their trust.
+Warning – If you talk down to your customers, you will not earn their trust.
 Broken trust is typically a main reason most customers leave and look at your competition.

 Are you using too many 5 and 6 syllable words and obscure language in your marketing?
 Marketers love the thesaurus, but does it make sense?

 Does your marketing message have a goal?
 It should, and sometimes it is about solving problems, not a hard-core product sell.